ceph3us/rust-caliburn/README.md

  * Forward-slash (0x2F) are allowed in hosts since some networks (like Freenode) use this for host cloaks

+ * Lower case may be used in IPv6 addresses (but not mixed with upper case)

 ## Implementation status